marwan-abdellah/Buildyard/README.md

 ## Using

+### Visual Studio

-For Windows, use cmake to build a Visual Studio Solution.
-For all other platforms, execute 'make' which invokes cmake and builds all debug targets of all projects.
-Alternatively use 'make [Project]' to build a single project and all its dependencies.
+Use cmake to build a Visual Studio Solution.
+Build this solution at least once to download and install all dependencies.

+For development, open [build]/[Project]/[Project].sln and work there as usual.
+This solution will build the (pre-configured) project without considering any dependencies.
+Use the [build]/Buildyard.sln target to build a project considering all dependencies.

+### Others

+Execute 'make' or 'make [Project]', which invokes cmake and builds debug versions of all or the specified project.

 For development, cd into src/[Project] and work there as usual.
 The default make target will build the (pre-configured) project without